Mt. Mercy Apartments: History

 sisters or the ongoing education of active sisters.
 The order hired the Milwaukee form of Brielmaier & Son, of Milwaukee to draw up plans for a new building.
 Due to financial constraints, the order decided to construct the building in stages.
 They hired local contractor John McNabb & Sons to build the structure, and began construction in 1917.
 The first section was done the following year, and a chapel in 1919.

 With the move back to Grand Rapids, the order again became involved in teaching.
 They opened a K-12 school in 1918, which by 1920 had grown to 65 students and was accredited by the University of Michigan.
 The academy steadily grew during the 1920s, and in 1924 the order hired local architect Harry L. Mead to design a laundry/power plant building.
 In 1927 the original Harrison House burned down.
 The school continued to grow through the Great Depression and on into the World War II years.
 In 1944, anticipating a greater need, the sisters built a five-level classroom and residence building, designed by Charles Sullivan of Detroit.
 However, even this was not enough to meet the baby boom demand, and in 1955 the school discontinued grades 1-6.
 In 1961, grades 7-8 were discontinued, as well as the boarding school, with only room for the day high school.
 With the closure of the boarding school, plans were drawn up to convert the 1944 building into only classrooms; before that could be accomplished, though, new living quarters for the sisters need to be constructed.
 The order hired local architect Roger Allen & Associates to design a two-story addition to the 1944 building.

 However, 1963 marked peak enrollment in the school.
-Enrollemnt declined through the remainder of the 1960s, and in In 1972, the order made the decision to phase out the school.
+Enrollment declined through the remainder of the 1960s, and in In 1972, the order made the decision to phase out the school.
 Grades 9-10 were eliminated that summer, and the last two graduating classes left in 1973 and 1974.
 The campus was still used to house retired and invalid sisters.
 In the 1980s, the order decided to centralize services, and the remaining sisters were moved to new housing in Farmington Hills, Michigan.